How to Determine if You Have Minimum Essential Coverage (MEC)

 - Tricare, which covers military service members and their families

-- The Children's Health Insurance Program, or "CHIP," a federal-state effort to cover children and pregnant women in lower-income families
+- Children's Health Insurance Program, or "CHIP," a federal-state effort to cover children and pregnant women in lower-income families

 - Veterans' health care benefits